 We’ve been in the industry for over 40 years.
 Here are our top tips for what you need to know before buying a rose cut diamond.

 - Educate yourself on diamonds and jewelry.
 Education = leverage.
 Reading our jewelry and diamond blog and order our book on engagement rings to learn more.

 - Buy your diamond online.
-Commercial “brick and mortar” store have a very high overhead that they’ll pass over to you.
+Commercial “brick and mortar” stores have a very high overhead that they’ll pass over to you.

 - Wait for online promo discounts.
 Lots of vendors have periodic discounts.

 - Lower your expectations for the rose cut color and clarity.
 The cost difference between a D color and a G color is hardly noticeable, but the price of a D color will be far higher.
-The same principal applies with F Clarity vs. VS2 Clarity diamond.
+The same principle applies to F Clarity vs. VS2 Clarity diamond.